michaelcarter/cordova-backbone-template/readme.md

 ```
 grunt server
 ```
 Runs a HTTP server on port 5000 to server up what's in your `www` folder.
-You can run your app in-browser at `http://localhost:5000`.
+You can run your app in-browser at `http://localhost:5000`, or run your tests at `http://localhost:5000/js/spec`.

 With these two tasks running, code changes you make in `assets` are ready to view in a matter of seconds, meaning you don't have to manually re-compile or re-deploy to a device to view your work.

+### Running your tests

+The default template includes a couple of very basic Mocha/Chai/Sinon tests to get you going, you'll find these in `assets/javascripts/spec`, and they can be run with the `grunt test` command.
+When adding new test files, be sure to include them in `assets/javascripts/spec/app_spec.coffee` or they will not be run.

+Your tests are converted from coffeescript to javascript the same way your application code is, so be sure to keep your `grunt watch` task running while working on them, or run `grunt build` before you run them each time to see changes.

+With `grunt server` running, you can also access your tests at `http://localhost:5000/js/spec`.

 ### Technologies/Libraries used in the vanilla template